-Birding up the Blue Ridge Parkway – in search of Birds Not Yet Seen!
+Birding up the Blue Ridge Parkway – Suggested donation of $15/person

 Guided by Bill Sanderson

-Sturdy tennis shoes or hiking boots, rubber outsoles (recommended)
+Required footwear: Sturdy tennis shoes or hiking boots

-Definitely wear multiple layers, including a jacket, to prepare for temperatures to drop at higher elevations; Bring rainwear, or ponchos provided
+Recommended clothing: Wear multiple layers, including a jacket, as temperatures drop at higher elevations.
+Bring raingear as needed.

-After meeting at the Folk Art Center, we will visit varying sites all the way from Asheville to Mt.
-Mitchell.
-Rain policy: Our early morning departure helps us avoid the afternoon rains.
-Nonetheless, in case of heavy rain or inclement weather, full refunds are provided.
+Rain policy: Our morning departure helps us avoid the afternoon rains.
+In case of heavy rain or inclement weather, full refunds are provided.